xpack/web-jekyll/pages/intro.md

 highest version that does not change the major number, if available." %}

 {% include note.html content="The lack of `^` means _exact_ version.
-Use this syntax for binary xPacks which have longer version number, and do not abide by the semver requirements." %}
+Use this syntax for binary xPacks with longer version numbers, which generally do not abide by the semver requirements." %}

 Running `xpm install` in the project folder will first install the toolchain in the central xPack storage (a folder in user's home), then add a folder